-Another large part of what we do in Domestic Development at Canada Basketball is ensure that coaches have the knowledge base to be able to impart what we are trying to do upon specific age groups of our youth.
+Another large part of what we do in Domestic Development at Canada Basketball is to ensure that coaches have the knowledge base to be able to impart what we are trying to do upon specific age groups of our youth.

 Implementing 3×3 Basketball

 Third, we just started overseeing the three on three basketball piece.
 3 on 3 basketball is going to officially be inserted into the 2020 Summer Olympic Games in Tokyo.
-One of our roles from a federation standpoint is to build out what the 3 on 3 disciplines looks like from a grassroots level.
+One of our roles from a federation standpoint is to build out what the 3 on 3 disciplines look like from a grassroots level.
 So, figuring out the qualification process and building a structure for three on three basketball is one of our newest portfolios.
-Developing the system in a way that we built up our 5 on 5 program is a focus for us right now.
+Developing the system in a way that we built up our 5 on 5 programs is a focus for us right now.

 Basketball in Indigenous Communities

 Fourth, we are working on growing the sport of basketball in Indigenous communities.
 Our goal with this is to take the sport of basketball and integrate and adopt an enhanced model where we can work with Indigenous communities to increase their participation in sport–through basketball of course!